gayajohn/deep-learning-challenge/README.md

 3. Increasing no. of neurons to 100, 60, and 30 respectively
 4. Increasing no. of epochs to 150

 I removed outliers with the intention to reduce noise that might be misdirecting my model.
 I chose 3 as the threshold as all the values are scaled to be a z_score.
 A z-score of 3 means that the data point is three standard deviations away from the mean.
 This threshold is often used in statistics as a rule of thumb to identify extreme outliers, as data points that are three standard deviations away from the mean are relatively rare in a normal distribution.
-After this, the no. of rows fed into the model went down to 13,374 after removing rows with any outliers.
+The no. of rows fed into the model went down to 13,374 after removing rows with any outliers.

 I added a hidden layer.
 I did this as using three hidden layers in a TensorFlow (TF) model often appears in neural network architectures because it provides a balance between model complexity and capacity.